 The City has adequate water supplies to support existing demand in the City in addition to the proposed project under average daily and maximum daily demand conditions.
+The City's current water distribution service area coincides with the City limits.
 According to the City's 2015 Urban Water Management Plan (UWMP), water demand for current and proposed uses in the City of Manteca is 21,894 acre-feet per year (AFY).
 The City has a projected total supply of 26,428 AFY in the year 2020, leaving 4,534 AFY available.
 The City's 2015 UWMP Planning Area corresponds with the City SOI established in the City's 2023 General Plan.
 The City's 2015 UWMP included existing and projected water demands for existing and projected future land uses to be developed within the City's Sphere of Influence through 2030.
 The water demand projections in the City's 2015 UWMP included existing City water demands, future water demands for developments within the existing City limit, and future water demands for future service areas outside the existing City limit.